-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Powell is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Powell is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Powell is a town of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Powell who work in office and administrative support (12.70%), sales jobs (12.63%), and healthcare (8.63%).
+There are especially a lot of people living in Powell who work in sales jobs (11.61%), office and administrative support (11.19%), and management occupations (6.64%).

 Also of interest is that Powell has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Powell citizens is a little higher than the average for US cities and towns: 23.58% of adults in Powell have at least a bachelor's degree.
+The overall education level of Powell is somewhat higher than in the average US city of 21.84%: 25.36% of adults 25 and older in the town have at least a bachelor's degree.

 The people who call Powell home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Powell residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Powell include Irish, English, Scots-Irish, and Scottish.
+The greatest number of Powell residents report their race to be White, followed by Native American.
+Important ancestries of people in Powell include German, Irish, English, Scots-Irish, and Scottish.

 The most common language spoken in Powell is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.